HuyKunNe/cinema-system/docs/01_AI_CONTEXT.md

 2. Acquire Redis distributed locks.
 3. Query Inventory-owned `show_seats`.
 4. Verify that all requested seats are `AVAILABLE`.
-5. Change available seats to `RESERVED`.
+5. Atomically change available seats to `HELD`.
 6. Store the result event in its outbox table.
 7. Commit the Inventory database transaction.
 8. Release the Redis locks.